7 min read

 Canvas embeds

-Canvas embeds are embedded pieces of content within or alongside the other content of your page.
-In this case, you can embed Coda pages from another doc.
+Canvas embeds are pieces of content embedded within or alongside the other content on your page.
+In this case, you can embed Superhuman Docs pages from another doc.
 (Fun fact: you can also use canvas embeds for 3rd party content!
 Learn more here.)
-The big benefits to a canvas embed are that they...
+The big benefits of a canvas embed are that they:

 • Can live on the same page as other tables and content, allowing you to add other context with your embed pages.